Resources & downloads

 SAM BROWN, singer and daughter of Joe, is also an excellent ukulele player.

-NEIL ARMSTRONG spent much of his 3 weeks in quarantine after returning from the Moon... playing his ukulele.
+NEIL ARMSTRONG spent much of his 3 weeks in quarantine after returning from the Moon in 1969... playing his ukulele.
 Many believe he actually took it to the Moon but this is an internet-fuelled urban myth.

 "How do I relax?
 This might sound slightly ridiculous but I play the ukulele for at least an hour a day and I find something really blissful about it." - FRANK SKINNER, comedian.